Guðjón Þórðarson

-Guðjón Þórðarson ([ˈkvʏðjoun ˈθourðar̥sɔn]; born 14 September 1955) is an Icelandic footballer manager and former player.
+Guðjón Þórðarson ([ˈkvʏðjoun ˈθourðar̥sɔn]; born 14 September 1955), known in the United Kingdom as Gudjon Thordarson, is an Icelandic football manager and former player.
 He has previously been manager of Iceland, Icelandic clubs ÍA, KA, KR, Keflavík, BÍ/Bolungarvík and Grindavík, English clubs Notts County, Stoke City, Barnsley and Crewe Alexandra, Norwegian club Start and Faroese club NSÍ Runavík.

 Guðjón has three sons who have also played professional football, namely: Bjarni, Joey and Þórður Guðjónsson.
 His grandson Ísak Bergmann Jóhannesson is a current professional player.

 Playing career

 Guðjón played 212 league matches for his hometown club, ÍA Akranes.
 In his career, Gudjon won five league titles and five cup titles.
 He also played 22 European games for ÍA Akranes.
 Guðjón played in his only international match in 1985.

 Managerial career

 In Iceland

 Guðjón's last season as a player was 1986 and his first coaching job was at ÍA Akranes in the 1987 season.
 Guðjón then left off to Akureyri to become manager of KA Akureyri in 1988.
 The team won its first and only league title surprisingly in 1989.
 That has to be known as a big achievement for Guðjón given the players he had in his squad.
 After being relegated in 1990, ÍA Akranes appointed Guðjón as manager.
 The team was promoted at first attempt, and subsequently won the Icelandic league the following year, in 1992.
 The team dominated Icelandic football the next few years and became league champions of Iceland for five years running, 1992–1996.

 KR Reykjavik, Iceland's oldest and most successful club, appointed Guðjón after the 1993 season.
 The team had not won the Icelandic league for more than 20 years and Guðjón was seen as the right man to win the title.
 He did not win the league in his two-year stint at the club, but the team did however win the Icelandic Cup on both occasions 1994 and 1995.
 Guðjón came back to Akranes after his spell at KR and guided the team to win the Icelandic league and the Cup in 1996.
 After the season, actually late in November 1996 ÍA Akranes terminated his contract.
 But Guðjón wasn't out of a job for too long.
 In June 1997 he took charge of the Iceland national team.
 Guðjón was successful as manager of the Iceland national team.
 During the three years he was in charge, the team played 24 games, winning ten of them, drawing four and losing eight.
 The team scored 35 goals in the process, conceding 23.

 The team was close to qualifying to the European Championship in 2000, despite being placed in a strong qualifying group alongside Ukraine, Russia and current world champions France.
 The game that took place at Stade de France was one that put Icelandic football to a higher standard.
 After being 2–0 down at half time, to come back too 2–2, and closely losing in additional time 3–2.